 - Tightly roll up the bacon.

-- Set the rolls seam side down into a pre-heated cast iron pan and bake, turning around halfway through the baking time.
+- Set the rolls seam side down into a pre-heated cast iron pan and bake.

 Frequently asked questions:

-Let the rolls cool for a few moments after you take them out of the oven, then serve.
-You don’t need any utensils for this appetizer.
+Let the cooked bacon-wrapped shrimp cool for a few moments after you take them out of the oven, then serve.
+You don't need any utensils for this appetizer.
 The rolls are about 1 ¾ inch in size and make one large bite.

-You can choose how spicy you would like the rolls to be.
+You can choose how spicy you would like these jalapeno bacon-wrapped shrimp to be.
 Practically all the heat in a jalapeno pepper sits in the ribs (and the seeds that are in contact with the ribs).
-The less ribs and seeds you remove, the spicier the rolls will be.
+The less ribs and seeds you remove, the spicier these appetizer bites will be.

 Full Printable Recipe